 His first horticultural job was working in the Wal-Mart garden center during high school and college.
 During his time at Auburn University, he completed an internship at Walt Disney World in Orlando, FL working on the Integrated Pest Management team.
 After graduating from Auburn, he moved to Birmingham, AL to work for Landscape Services, Inc. He started on their pest management crew, fertilizing residential and commercial landscapes, as well as applying fungicides, insecticides, etc. He then transitioned to managing their estate gardening program, where he mostly worked on high-end residential properties: pruning, enhancement plantings, weed management, irrigation scheduling and maintenance, annual/perennial plantings/maintenance, and much more.

-He currently teaches HRT 207 Horticulture Career Development (with Susan Gruber), HRT 213/213L Landscape Maintenance, HRT 214 Landscape & Turfgrass Business Operations (new course for me starting Spring 2021), HRT 218/218L Irrigation Systems in Horticulture, and AT 293 Professional Internship in Ag Tech.
+He currently teaches HRT 207 Horticulture Career Development (with Susan Gruber), HRT 213/213L Landscape Maintenance, HRT 214 Landscape & Turfgrass Business Operations, HRT 218/218L Irrigation Systems in Horticulture, and AT 293 Professional Internship in Ag Tech.
 He also created and taught the majority of the course content for HRT 206 Training & Pruning Plants (Spring 2005 to Spring 2019).

 He enjoys working with all of our students.
 He's able to get to know them well in the courses he teaches, as co-coach of our NALP National Collegiate Landscape Competition team, and through his involvement as the permanent advisor of the Student Horticulture Association.
 He hopes to be actively involved with keeping our Horticulture certificate and undergraduate programs as one of the best in the country!